Reactions range from local irritation and mild swelling to gross oral swelling and difficulty in breathing.

 Fatal spider bites are exceedingly rare.
-The majority can be treated with supportive care.
+Most spider bites can be treated with supportive care.

 Guidelines are mainly based on clinical experience and expert consensus, owing to the variability and unpredictability of reactions.

-There is risk of late-phase (delayed) anaphylactic reactions.
+There is a risk of late-phase (delayed) anaphylactic reactions.

 Primary care physicians should be notified of severe reactions involving their patients.